yakhyo/crack-segmentation/README.md

                         Confidence threshold for mask

 ```

 ## Contributing

-If you're going to contribute to this project, please see the [Contributing policy](.github/CONTRIBUTING.md) and
+Contributions to improve the crack segmentation project are welcome.
+Feel free to fork the repository and submit pull
-[Code of Conduct](.github/CODE_OF_CONDUCT.md).
-Do not hesitate to report bugs or request new features.
+requests,or open issues to suggest features or report bugs.

 ## License